versluis/Zen-Dash/readme.txt

 == Frequently Asked Questions ==

 = How to I use this plugin? =
 Simply activate it, then head over to Dashboard - Zen Dash where an admin interface is waiting for you.
-Use the sliders to activate or deactivate a widget, then hit "Save Changes".
+Use the sliders to activate or deactivate an, then hit "Save Changes".
 You can also choose to enable or disable all widgets at once.

+= HELP!
+I've disabled the Dashboard Menu Item, and now I can't access Zen Dash options to bring it back! = You can access the Zen Dash options by hovering over the Admin Toolbar.

+= Can I still access removed Menu Items? =
+Yes.
+Zen Dash only hides them, but if you know the direct URL you can still call it.
+For example, to access the Dashboard, you can still navigate to yourdomain.com/wp-admin/index.php

+= Can I still update WordPress Core / Themes / Plugins with disabled notifications? = Yes indeed.
+Zen Dash only hides the notifications at the top, not the fact that an update is available.
+Simply head over to Dashboard - Updates and check if and when you want.

+= What's the Link Manager Menu Item?
+I've never seen it before. = The Link Manager was a WordPress default menu item that has been hidden by default since WordPress 3.5.
+You can read more about the Links Manager here: http://codex.wordpress.org/Links_Manager

 == Screenshots ==

-1. the Admin Interface (under Dashboard - Zen Dash)
+1. disable the default WordPress widgets selectively (under Dashboard - Zen Dash)
+2. disable Menu Items you don't want to see
+3. disable Update Notifications

 == Changelog ==

+= 1.1 =
+added options to remove Menu Items added options to remove Update Notifications added shortcut to Zen Dash options in Admin Toolbar modified presentation and option tabs

 = 1.0 =
 Initial Release